simonsdave/clair-cicd/README.md

-Armed with the understanding of how ```clair-cicd``` works you'll appreciate that the ability to execute [assess-image-risk.sh](bin/assess-image-risk.sh) is what defines the requirements for the execution environment

-* [assess-image-risk.sh](bin/assess-image-risk.sh) is a bash script used to launch the risk assessment process and as such it's this script which defines the bulk of the assumptions/requirements for ```clair-cicd``` - the script uses docker, sed and openssl so all these need to be available in the environment running ```clair-cicd```
+Armed with the understanding of how ```clair-cicd``` works you'll appreciate that the ability to execute [assess-image-risk.sh](bin/assess-image-risk.sh) is what defines the requirements for the execution environment. [assess-image-risk.sh](bin/assess-image-risk.sh) is a bash script used to launch the risk assessment process and as such it's this script which defines the bulk of the assumptions/requirements for ```clair-cicd``` - the script uses docker, sed and openssl so all these need to be available in the environment running ```clair-cicd```
-* :TODO: which docker versions are supported?

-??? why use latest release?

 ## References